 I later found out that when the doctor sent him out of the delivery room, Les had no idea how long it would be.
 Exhausted, and with no one to ask what he should do, he went home and immediately fell asleep on the couch.
 He found out he had a son when one of our friends, who had first called the hospital, phoned to congratulate him and woke him up.

 When I told Les that I had felt God holding me in his arms, he told me that when he drove home, groggy from a day and a half without sleep, he nearly had an accident that definitely would have been his fault.
 Strangely, after the accident had been avoided, he felt peace.
 Then he realized that if he was in God’s hands in that traffic incident, he could trust God with me and our baby.
 At home, he slept deeply and was able to be back at the hospital, feeling refreshed, not long after I got out of recovery.

 My parents arrived shortly after that, but I didn’t see them until Monday morning.
 They’d been extremely worried because it was taking so long and had decided not to wait any longer to drive the four hours from Brandon to Regina.

 Les’s parents came on Monday and his mom finished up the wallpaper in the closet.

 My doctor told me that unless my next baby was the size of a peanut, I’d be having another C-section if I got pregnant again.
 (I did – three more times!)

 I also learned that my original doctor had noted that I might need a C-section.
 It might have been nice if she’d mentioned it to someone.
-Like me, for example.
+Me, for example.
 No, I didn’t go back to her.
 I stayed with the one I trusted and the next births were a breeze.

-And every Easter since that one, I’ve celebrated not only the birth of my first son, but also the continuation of my trust that the God who gave his Son for us on a long-ago Easter weekend, and who held my son’s and my lives in his hands on another Easter, still holds me and my family in his hands each day.
+And every Easter since that one, I’ve celebrated, not only the birth of my first son, but also the continuation of my trust that the God who gave his Son for us on a long-ago Easter weekend, and who held my son’s and my lives in his hands on another Easter, still holds me and my family in his hands each day.